kaboc/dart_text_parser/README.md

 If you want certain parentheses to be not captured as a group, add `?:` after the starting parenthesis, like `(?:pattern)` instead of `(pattern)`.

+### RegExp options

+How a regular expression is treated can be configured in the `TextParser` constructor.

+- multiLine
+- caseSensitive
+- unicode
+- dotAll

+These options are passed to [RegExp][RegExp] internally, so refer to its [document][RegExp_constructor] for information.

 ## Limitations

 - It may take seconds to parse a very long string with multiple complex match patterns.